 Before we start this section, let me explain a quirk of my person.
 I see costume.
 When I watch a dance, hear a song, I see costume.
 So I actually do not enjoy dances if the teacher’s costuming vision conflicts significantly with what I might have envisioned.
 It’s not an ego thing, that I know costume better, no it’s just I hear a song and see a matching costume/outfit that would go with that.
 When I go a performance, I watch how the costume looks and moves first.
 It’s who I am.
 That’s why I love being able to watch my kids dance for an entire season, because I can get that part of my oddness out of my system early in the season and then actually watch the dance as the year progresses.
 I found when my kids who studied dance in college (oldest two so far have college dance degrees), I struggled with coming to see their piece one time as I couldn’t work through my quirk that way.
 I hear color, I hear flow, I hear sparkle vs. no sparkle, I hear costume.
 It sounds weird and most people can’t relate at all.
 I always wished I could be a costume mistress to a studio in my volunteer capacity.
 As I have moved through this world, I find not many other people can do this.
 Not to mention, I know how to adjust most costume problems.
 I love it when someone else is put in charge of costumes and they come consult me.

 Let’s assume you get brave enough to try sewing, I wanted to show you some patterns with examples of results.
 I am not going in any particular order so I will try to include in the description if they are easy or more challenging to sew.
 You can do this!
 Regarding finding the right material, I often borrow the female counterpart’s costume so I can match color and go straight to the fabric store.
 Sometimes I have to order online, particularly brocade for vests.
 Again, there are a number of brocade and lycra sites you can buy for wholesale.
-Dance costumes often need a four way stretch material for at least part of the construction, which is best as a stretch knit or a lycra.
+Dance costumes often need a stretch material for at least part of the construction, which is best as a stretch knit or a lycra.
 Four way stretch means you can pick up the material and pull it every way and it will stretch.
+Two way means it will stretch in one direction.
+I recommend two way stretch and be sure you are placing the stretch for the width of the costume when you cut.
 Other material comments I will talk about as I demonstrate the costume.

 This pattern I used for a lovely Nutcracker jacket for the butler.
 I used a broadcloth that was on sale.
 Now broadcloth doesn’t allow for a great deal of movement so you will notice this is slightly big, but an open jacket is an option that is pinned to the vest or insert a panel on each side of the back of a stretch knit in matching color.
 I have also used this costume for dress jazz pants.
 Very easy to make and dance in, made from a two way stretch: